Kastuk/Stationeers-Creative-Freedom/README.md

 Break the limits of creativity!
 My first attempt for hardmodding the Unity game.

-Breaking limits:
-* Limits of construction for big and small grid objects.
-* Can put wires across devices and put big things in the air.
-* Can rotate grid things in any way.

-Modifying limits:
-* Maximize build state of spawned structures with Authoring tool.
-* Speedup of mining drill to dig much faster.
+- skip collision checks for structures, so you can overlap things and place cables under devices and circuits.
+- can cross cables/pipes without merging, so you can overlap networks.
+- unlocked rotation limits (disabled by default, as for now it have problem with smart rotation by *C*)
-* Higher jetpack height limit.
+- raised jetpack effective height (configurable)
+- changeable mine drilling speed (in config file)

+Creative Only:
+- spawn menu set to constant scale mode (to fix tiny size on wide screen).
+- spawn completed structures (last build stage)
+- endless jetpack without fumes (no need propellant)
+- speedup jetpack by Shift (like in FuelJetpack mod)
+- endless terrain manipulator, which can place dirt anywhere (unfinished option to place ore and geysers)
+- clean built-in nightvision by *N* for any race
+- long burning flares and chemlights
+- bigger range of zoom by FieldOfView keys, can look close at celestal bodies and far structures.

-Config for modified limits will be here (after game load once with the mod):
+Config for modified limits and switchers will be here (after game load once with the mod):

 **Stationeers\BepInEx\config\net.kastuk.stationeers.CreativeFreedom.cfg**